Gagniuc/Discrete-Probability-Detector/README.md

 # Discrete Probability Detector
-Discrete Probability Detector (Markov Chains)
+Discrete Probability Detector (Markov Chains) is an algorithm that extracts transition probability matrices from simple text.
+In this repository there are three zip archives that contain the implementations in Java Script (JS), Visual Basic for Applications (VBA), and Visual Basic 6.0 (VB6).

 Live demo: https://gagniuc.github.io/Discrete-Probability-Detector/